Inflect logo

 FactorRating / DataNotes

-Direct Cloud On-Ramps0 — as of September 2025Nearest cloud hubs are in Madrid and Barcelona.
+Direct Cloud On-Ramps0 – as of September 2025Private connectivity options are available to major cloud hubs in Madrid or Barcelona.

 Network & Connectivity Ecosystem

-Bare Metal Bare metal server options are available in Palma, typically provided by European providers with a presence across Spain.
-Companies like OVHcloud and Leaseweb can service the region, offering dedicated compute resources for performance-sensitive workloads.
+Bare Metal Bare metal server options are available in the region, often provisioned from data centers in mainland Spain.
+Providers like OVHcloud and Leaseweb can deliver dedicated compute resources to serve local workloads with minimal latency.

 Power Analysis